KyberNetwork/widget-monitor-js/README.md

   nodes : ['https://mainnet.infura.io'],
   network : 'mainnet',
   expression : "*/30 * * * * *";,  //  every 30s
-  blockConfirm : 15,                // confirmCallback fill call after tx has over 15 blocks confirm lostTimeout : 20 * 60,            // if there is no data of tx after 20 MINS, tx will marked as lost and remove from queue includeReceipt : true ,          // include receipt in confirmCallback data sqlPath : './src/db/txs.db',      // sqlite path inside nodemodule, you can set to specific path inside project
+  blockConfirm : 15,                // confirmCallback fill call after tx has over 15 blocks confirmation lostTimeout : 20 * 60,            // if there is no data of tx after 20 MINS, tx will marked as lost and remove from queue includeReceipt : true ,          // include receipt in confirmCallback data sqlPath : './src/db/txs.db',      // sqlite path inside nodemodule, you can set to specific path inside project